whdms705/test-config/README.md

 # About test-config
-This is discription of spring-cloud-config-repository for MSA Projects named by spring-cloud-zuul-config-eureka-merge-test.
+This is description of spring-cloud-config-repository for MSA Projects named by spring-cloud-zuul-config-eureka-merge-test.